 ‘Lalou’ is the seventh installment of my short story series Incidents In India.

 Like this?
-Why not also take a look at ‘My 5’ on the city of Jaisalmer.
+Why not also take a look at my travel report on the city of Jaisalmer.